VOL. IV - CHAPTER 10

 The following is known about Thomas and Sarah's surviving children:

-Mary Veness was born in 1854 in Liverpool the daughter of Thomas and Sarah Veness.
+Mary Veness was born on 21 February 1854 in Liverpool the daughter of Thomas and Sarah Veness.

 In 1861 she was a 7 year old living with her parents in Moor Lane, Cripplegate, London.